 At the end, the leftover broth from the pot is usually combined with the remaining rice or noodles, and the resulting soup is eaten last.

-This is a type of thin noodle made from buckwheat flour.
+- This is a type of thin noodle made from buckwheat flour.
 It is served either chilled with a dipping sauce, or in hot broth as a noodle soup.

-They are a cheap fast food, often sold at train stations, but can also be served by exclusive and expensive specialty restaurants, and are also made at home.
+- They are a cheap fast food, often sold at train stations, but can also be served by exclusive and expensive specialty restaurants, and are also made at home.

-Soba is virtually always eaten with chopsticks, and it is usual to slurp the noodles noisily.
-(For the hot variety, this helps to cool the soup down.)
+- Soba is virtually always eaten with chopsticks, and it is usual to slurp the noodles noisily.
+(For the hot variety, this helps to cool the soup down)

-Soba noodles are often served drained and chilled in the summer, and hot in the winter with a soy-based dashi broth.
+- Soba noodles are often served drained and chilled in the summer, and hot in the winter with a soy-based dashi broth.
 Extra toppings can be added onto both hot and cold soba.

-Chilled soba is often served on a sieve-like bamboo tray called a zaru (see photo), with a dipping sauce known as soba tsuyu on the side.
+- Chilled soba is often served on a sieve-like bamboo tray called a zaru (see photo), with a dipping sauce known as soba tsuyu on the side.
 The tsuyu is made of a strong mixture of dashi broth, sweet soy sauce and mirin.
 Using chopsticks, you pick up a small amount of soba from the tray and swirl it in the cold tsuyu before eating it.
 Wasabi, scallions and grated ginger are often mixed into the tsuyu.

-A general term for soup, usually clear soup with fish, chicken or egg and vegetables.
+- A general term for soup, usually clear soup with fish, chicken or egg and vegetables.

+The sushi maker takes half a handful of of boiled rice that has been cooled and seasoned with slightly sweetened vinegar, molds it into a small oblong and places a thin slice of raw fish on top.
 Shrimp, squid and many other items can be used instead of the fish.
 This is nigiri-zushi (“hand-formed” sushi).
 In maki-zushi (“rolled” sushi), a flat piece of seaweed (nori) is used to wrap and roll up a small handful of rice with a slice of cucumber or sweetened gourd peel inside.